Sank's Glossary of Linguistics

 ANIMACY

 (Grammar) Antonym, inanimacy.
-A feature, existing in some languages, expressing how sentient or alive the referent of a noun is.
-Widely expressed, animacy is one of the most elementary principles in languages around the globe and is a distinction acquired as early as six months of age (Szewczyk and Schriefers 2010).
+A grammatical and semantic feature, existing in some languages, expressing how sentient or alive the referent of a noun is (Santazilia 2022).
+Widely expressed, animacy is one of the most elementary principles in languages around the globe and is a distinction acquired as early as six months of age (Szewczyk and Schriefers 2011).

 Concepts of animacy constantly vary beyond a simple animate and inanimate binary; many languages function off of a hierarchical general animacy scale that ranks animacy as a "matter of gradience" (Yamamoto 2006).
 Typically (with some variation of order and of where the cutoff for animacy occurs), the scale ranks humans above animals, then plants, natural forces, concrete objects, and abstract objects, in that order.
 In referring to humans, this scale contains a hierarchy of persons, ranking the first- and second-person pronouns above the third person, partly a product of empathy, involving the speaker and interlocutor (Yamamoto 2006). | Wikipedia, 2023